PaulBlanche/frugal/doc/src/contents/doc/0.9/02-reference/04-plugins.md

 }
 ```

-Importing it in our page module will give us a default import containing an object with all the classes defined :
+Importing it in our page module will give us a default import containing an object with all the classes defined:

 ```ts filename=page.ts
 import style from './style.module.css'